prashantRmishra/MachineCoding/googledocs/Readme.md

    - Divide the document into sections and use a distributed lock mechanism (e.g., ZooKeeper) to allow concurrent editing on different sections.

 ---

-### **Overall Assessment**
-Your implementation is solid and captures the essence of a collaborative editing system.
-It shows a good balance of OO principles and practical coding, with a focus on modularity and extensibility.
-By addressing the identified improvements, your LLD could evolve into a more robust and production-grade design.

-Would you like to dive deeper into any specific aspect, such as conflict resolution or scalability?